Astrological sign: Indian astrology

-In Indian astrology, there are five elements: fire, earth(Land), air, water, and ether.
+In Indian astrology (Jyotiṣa), the cosmological framework is based on the Pancha Mahābhūta, the five great elements: Fire (Agni), Earth (Pṛthvī), Air (Vāyu), Water (Jala), and Ether (Ākāśa).
 The master of fire is Mars, while Mercury is of land, Saturn of air, Venus of water, and Jupiter of ether.

+Each of the five visible planets (excluding Sun and Moon) is associated with one of these elements as its ruling principle: